Canada shipping will be handled by a Labyrinth Books in Canada. Here’s the LINK

 The author, who serves as our guide throughout this book, walks us through the entire experience in a very kind and thoughtful way.
 And as we follow him, we come to understand the human body.
 Seok also teaches us how to use that understanding to actually draw human bodies.
 It is not always necessary to be drawing on your sketchpad as you read.
 You should be able to enjoy it with a nice drink or a snack as you would with an entertaining work of fiction.
 And after each chapter, or perhaps at the end of the book, you will be able to draw with a love and appreciation for the human body the author has always hoped his readers would gain.

 Please understand that there may be some misunderstandings or difficulties when reading some of the author’s personal thoughts and examples that he uses.
 We understand that this stems from a cultural difference between the author, who is Korean, and a wider variety of readers’ backgrounds.
-We promise that these parts will be reviewed and appropriately edited in the new edition, along with any translation errors.

 Weight: 3.5 lbs